pcrockett/hello-ocaml/README.md

 make build run
 ```

+_It seems like you need specifically OCaml 4.14.0 to compile this codebase:_

+* Use anything newer and you get OCaml 5.0, which seems to break `ocamlformat` because it's so new (as of this writing).
+* Use anything older and you'll get a stdlib with some missing `Seq` functions.

+I could be wrong about that.

 ### Usage

 Check out the end-to-end tests in [the Cram test file](test/cram.t) to see how the program should behave.